 PUPIL PREMIUM -

-Schools employ strategies, validated by research, that support students to improve their attainment, and ‘narrow the gap’.
-Schools are accountable for narrowing the gap, and school performance tables include measures that show the attainment of students who receive the pupil premium compared with their peers.
+Schools employ strategies, validated by research, that support pupils to improve their attainment, and ‘narrow the gap’.
+Schools are accountable for narrowing the gap, and school performance tables include measures that show the attainment of pupils who receive the pupil premium compared with their peers.
 The Pupil Premium Grant (PPG) provides funding for two polices:

 PUPIL PREMIUM FUNDING